OmKadane/nginx-deployment/README.md

 ## 📄 License

 Distributed under the MIT License.
-See [LICENSE]`LICENSE` file for more information.
+See [LICENSE](LICENSE) file for more information.